jakeNorman007/klarah/README.md

 - [Sqlite](https://github.com/mattn/go-sqlite3)

 ## How to use:
+> [!NOTE]
-**As it is now, Klarah requires a database connection in order to get the server up and running.**
+> As it is now, Klarah requires a database connection in order to get the server up and running.**

 Download klarah to your GOPATH using:
 ```